What is a bookkeeper?

 Bookkeeper career path

-With several years of experience, you might progress to a senior or bookkeeping supervisor role, where you’ll manage a team of bookkeepers and oversee the financial record-keeping processes for an entire business.
-At this level, you’re also expected to conduct audits, prepare financial statements, and work closely with accountants and financial managers.
+After several years, you could step up to a senior bookkeeper or supervisor role.
+At this level, you’re in charge of a team of bookkeepers and take care of all financial record-keeping for a business.
+You might also run audits (official checks of accounts), prepare major financial statements, and work closely with accountants and financial managers.

 Bookkeeper career tips